State Policy Work

-Other Campaigns We Won
+Other Criminal Justice Reform Campaigns Won

 SB 310 – Right to be on a Jury (Nancy Skinner, D – Oakland) – This restores the ability to serve on a jury to most people that have had a felony conviction.
 Jim Crow era jury requirements with harsher sentencing of Black and Brown communities have created a situation where a large portion of the eligible jury pool from these communities was disqualified.
 Having a jury of your peers, who can look at a case with a shared understanding of cultural values, history and motivations, – all the supplemental context necessary to look at the totality of a case – is essential to seeing justice carried out in the courts.